 As I’ve mentioned my husband is a big fan of these waffles.
 I’m surprised to be honest because he hates zucchini.
 I’ve tried all summer to make something with zucchini he likes and this is the only recipe he’ll eat.
 This and the other zucchini waffle that is.

 If you are a fan of savory low carb waffles, check out my post 9 Savory Low Carb Waffles post.
+And for some excellent almond flour pancakes try Carolyn’s from All Day I Dream About Food.
 Enjoy!
 Nutrition per waffle:

 147 cals / 11.5g fat / 6.6g carbs / 2.1g fiber / 6.1g protein =4.5g net carbs